-Icelanders will claim that this statement is true and get mockingly upset if you disagree, reciting one article or another where Iceland comes out on top, always citing statistics 'per capita'.
+Icelanders will claim that this statement is true and get mockingly upset if you disagree, reciting one article or another in which Iceland comes out on top, always citing statistics 'per capita.'

-Icelanders have the most beautiful women in the world per capita because we won Miss World four times.
+Icelanders have the most beautiful women in the world per capita because we won the Miss World competition four times.

-Icelanders also have the strongest men per capita, having had two individuals win the World's Strongest Man.
+Icelanders also have the strongest men per capita, having had two individuals win the World's Strongest Man contest.

-Icelanders even have the world's most Nobel Prize winners per capita, in spite of only having one - one in 360,000 is still the world's best ratio of Nobel laureates compared to normal people.
+Icelanders even have the world's most Nobel Prize winners per capita, despite only having one - one in 360,000 is still the world's best ratio of Nobel laureates compared to other populations.

 The list goes on and on.
 It's even a catch-phrase: ‘Ísland, best í heimi’ (which translates to ‘Iceland, best in the world’).

-Though largely said in jest, there are ways that Icelanders can say their nation is the best in the world, without needing to add any rushed per capita under their breath.
+Though mostly said in jest, there are ways that Icelanders can say their nation is the best in the world without needing to add any rushed per capita under their breath.